 How do they do it and why we cannot

 We have been answering this question quite a lot over time.
-A common question asked over telephone conversations and email is how is it possible that I (the person over the line) see the Australian Certified Organic (ACO) seal on overseas imported spirulina?
+A common question asked over telephone conversations and email are how is it possible that I (the person over the line) see the Australian Certified Organic (ACO) seal on overseas imported spirulina?
 How other companies can claim then, that their spirulina, spirulina that was imported from places like China, for example, is certified organic and features the ACO seal?

 The answer to that question is quite simple.
 In other countries, the law allows obtaining a certified organic certification for non-planted soil produce.
 While not confirmed with a conversation with an ACO personnel, we know that the ACO accepts other organisations’ certifications as valid.
 The ACO then provides, for a fee, an ACO certification and seal.
 The seal then is placed on the packaging and the product is claimed as certified organic.
 (100% legal and not questioned).